The program is structured in three parts. Participants are expected to take part in all the activities of the mentoring

 In this session, we will look at intercultural learning, its meaning, relevance and problems.
 With some theoretical input, exercises and group work we will negotiate what it means to be an intercultural learner in preparation of your time abroad.
 ‘Interculturality’, ‘culture’ and other related and equally complex terms will be discussed.
 We will discuss the expectations that you have for your study abroad.
-You will form a peer group with two to three other participants from the University of Bern, and we will inform you about the activities during the study abroad and your responsibilities towards your peers.
+You will get a chance to connect with other participants from the University of Bern, and we will inform you about the activities during the study abroad and your responsibilities towards your peers.

-While you are away, you will stay in touch with your mentor in Bern, as well as with your peer group.
-We will communicate via a shared online platform on ILIAS.
+While you are away, you will stay in touch with your mentor in Bern and the project assistant.
+We will communicate via email and a shared online platform on ILIAS.
 On the platform, a blog and other means of communication will ensure that we stay in touch.
 Your mentor will send tasks to the groups, and will talk to you via Skype at least once.
-Your engagement goes three ways: first, communication with all participants, secondly communication with your mentor and thirdly with your peers.
+Your engagement goes three ways: first, communication with all participants, secondly communication with your mentor and thirdly you have the possibility to stay in touch with your MILSA peers in preparation for the Group Task which will be held in the Coming Home Workshop.

-This session will allow you to reconnect with the other participants in person, in particular with the members of your peer group.
-We will exchange experiences of going abroad and coming home, and will concern ourselves with your study abroad as an asset for your future professional life.
+This session will allow you to reconnect with the other participants in person.
+We will exchange experiences of going abroad and coming home, you will have time to reflect on common cultural practices with the other MILSA participants and we will concern ourselves with your study abroad as an asset for your future professional life.
+At the end of the program you will be asked to complete a survey.

 The program supports students in...